Ranchero-Software/RSCore/README.md

 # RSCore
 Utility code for Mac and iOS apps.

-This builds a Mac framework and an iOS framework.
+The `main` branch builds a Mac framework and an iOS framework.
+The `spm` branch is a Swift Package.

 There’s a whole bunch of stuff in here.
 There are categories on Foundation and AppKit objects plus a few miscellaneous things.